 There’s another reason to stress the importance of the summary as opposed to the objective statement: high-tech Applicant Tracking Systems have little use for the resume objective.
 These scans are used to sort through resumes, and they tend to prefer resumes that use summaries rather than objectives.

-Your resume’s first goal must be to make it past ATS screening so that you can get that interview with a real human.
+Your resume's first goal must be to make it past ATS screening so that you can get that interview with a real human.
 It is all but imperative that you use the option that will best accomplish that goal.
-You can read more advice about getting a resume past an ATS here.
+You can read more advice about getting a resume past an applicant tracking system (ATS) here.

 While it can be tempting to use a resume objective statement when you have little work experience or are trying to break into a new line of work, we’re still convinced that the resume summary offers a better rate of return.
 You only get one opportunity to convince your reader that you’re right for the job, and that opportunity should involve a summation technique that focuses attention on the value you bring to the company.